william-liebenberg/aihackday-2020/botframework-composer/get-started.md

 ## Open Bot Composer

-Composer is a web application.
-So once the web app has been `Compiled successfully`, open a browser and navigate to the address displayed.
+Once the Composer app has `Compiled successfully`, open a browser and navigate to the address displayed.
 For example http://localhost:3000.

 ![composer running](./images/composer-running.png)